2025–26 Manchester City F.C. season: Pre-season

 The revamped 2025 FIFA Club World Cup spanned the period between the 2024–25 and 2025–26 English football seasons.
 City's involvement in this competition is documented on their 2024–25 season page.

 It had been anticipated that City's squad would need a major overhaul in the summer to remain competitive at the highest level after a trophyless season.
 While this transition began in the previous January transfer window, further changes were expected, particularly in midfield, at full-back and potentially at centre-half if the club chose to offload some of their aging and injury-prone players.
 Between 9 and 11 June, the transfers of left-back Rayan Aït-Nouri from Wolverhampton Wanderers; midfielders Tijjani Reijnders from Milan and Rayan Cherki from Lyon; and of back-up goalkeeper Marcus Bettinelli from Chelsea were duly completed in time for the players to join the squad for the Club World Cup at a total estimated cost of £112 million.
-Goalkeeper and former Manchester City EDS player James Trafford also rejoined the club from Burnley for £31 million, after the World Cup.
+Goalkeeper and former Manchester City EDS player James Trafford also rejoined the club from Burnley for £31 million, after the Club World Cup.
 Key departures included Jack Grealish, who was sent on loan to Everton.
 The full squad regrouped for pre-season training at the City Football Academy on 28 July 2025.
 Fans were welcomed back through a City Are Back open training session at Joie Stadium on 5 August, providing supporters the first chance to see the new signings in action.

 On 7 July 2025, Manchester City announced a friendly against sister club Palermo to contest the inaugural Anglo-Palermitan Trophy.
 On 2 August, a behind-closed-doors friendly at the City Football Academy against Preston North End was played, ending in a 1–0 win thanks to a goal from Rico Lewis.
 On 9 August, City's single open, full-match friendly against Palermo resulted in a convincing 3–0 victory.